saraelizalde/tic-tac-toe/README.md

 1. Start the Game: You’ll be asked if you're ready to play.
 Enter y or yes to begin, or n or no to exit.

-2. The computer makes a move : The computer will automatically select an available position to place its ‘O’.
+2. The computer makes a move: The computer will automatically select an available position to place its ‘O’.

 3. Making a Move: On your turn, enter a number between 1 and 9 to place your ‘X’ on the board.
 The numbers correspond to board positions shown during the initial instructions.